-- a A matter personal to a member of staff that is being considered by a meeting of council or (personnel) sub-committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the Chairman of the (personnel) sub-committee or, if he is not available, the Vice-Chairman of the (personnel) sub-committee] of absence occasioned by illness or other reason at its next meeting. - c The Personnel Sub-committee shall upon a resolution conduct an annual appraisal of the Town Clerk, the appraisal shall be reported in writing. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee shall contact the Chairman of the (personnel) sub-committee or in his absence, the Vice-Chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the (personnel) sub-committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the Mayor or any Councillor, this shall be communicated to a member of the (Grievance Panel), which shall be reported back and progressed by resolution of the (Grievance Panel). - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as strictly confidential and secure. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f). - 20.
-Requests for information
+- a A matter personal to a member of staff that is being considered by a meeting of council or (personnel) sub-committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the Chair of the (personnel) sub-committee or, if he is not available, the Vice-Chair of the (personnel) sub-committee] of absence occasioned by illness or other reason at its next meeting. - c Any two members of the Personnel Sub-committee shall upon a resolution conduct an annual appraisal of the Town Clerk, the appraisal shall be reported in writing. - d Following an appraisal of the Town Clerk the councillors involved shall simply report back to Full Council that an appraisal has been carried out and not refer to any other items raised. - e Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee shall contact the Chair of the (personnel) subcommittee or in his absence, the Vice-Chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the (personnel) sub-committee. - Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the Mayor or any Councillor, this shall be communicated to a member of the (Grievance Panel), which shall be reported back and progressed by resolution of the (Grievance Panel).

+- g Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as strictly confidential and secure. - h In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

+20. Requests for information